Delta III: First stage

-Like the Delta II, the first stage of the Delta III burned kerosene and liquid oxygen and was powered by one Rocketdyne RS-27A main engine with two vernier engines for roll control.
-The vernier engines were also used for attitude control after the main engine shut off, just before the second stage separated.
+Like the Delta II, the first stage of the Delta III burned kerosene and liquid oxygen and was powered by one Rocketdyne RS-27A main engine with two LR-101-NA-11 vernier engines for roll control.
+The vernier engines were also used for attitude control after the main engine shut down, just before the second stage separated.
 While the propellant load and gross mass of the stage were nearly identical to the Delta II, the diameter of the kerosene tank was increased from 2.4 meters to 4 meters, while its height was reduced.
 The liquid oxygen tank and engine section remained largely unchanged.
-The redesigned kerosene tank reduced the overall length of the stage and, combined with the increased height of the second stage, allowed the Delta III to use the same launch facilities as the Delta II with only minor modifications.
+The redesigned kerosene tank reduced the overall length of the stage and, combined with the increased height of the second stage, allowed Delta III to use the same launch facilities as Delta II with only minor modifications.

 The first stage thrust was augmented by nine GEM-46 solid rocket boosters, sometimes referred to as GEM LDXL (Large Diameter Extended Length).
 These were 14.7 m meters in length, 1.2 m (46 inches) in diameter, and had a mass of 19 metric tons each, about six metric tons more than the Delta II's standard GEM-40 motors.
 Six were ignited on the launch pad, while the remaining three were ignited just before burnout and separation of the ground-lit boosters.
 To maintain steering authority, three of the ground-lit boosters had vectoring nozzles.
-GEM-46 boosters would later find use on the Delta II, leading to the Delta II Heavy.
+GEM-46 boosters would later find use on Delta II, creating the Delta II Heavy variant.